boyko/docker/alpine-letsencrypt/README.md

 The follwing environmental variables are optional:

-- DRY_RUN: if specified (any value) certbot will be run against the staging server
+- PRODUCTION: if false (the default) certbot will run agains the staging server.
+- FORCE_RENEW: if true (default is false) sets the --force-renew flag in `cerbot renew`

 A cron job runs certbot renew every month.
 Only certificates near expiry are renewed.
 The automatic renewal expects that the web server accepts connections on port 80 and that it is able to respond to requests to